Watercress Sauce. A velvety Number which goes well with Fish Dishes.

 Black Bean Sauced Noodles with diced Daikon, Zucchini, diced Potatoes, chopped Onions and Cucumber to garnish the Dish.
 It is a rather morish Veg Meal.
 But you can turn it in a more meaty Dish by adding Pork Belly to it like in Korea.

 To remain in the world of Beans there is the world famous Soy Sauce.
 It is made with Soybeans this time which have been fermented.
-Therefore it give this Sauce/Condiment a lovely saltiness to it.
+Therefore it gives this Sauce/Condiment a lovely saltiness to it.
 Soy Sauce is dated to be more than two thousands years old.
 It is also called Soya Sauce.
-There is also varients to it which are mainly classified as the Dark Soy Sauce and the Light Soy Sauce.
+There is also varients to it, which are mainly classified as the Dark Soy Sauce and the Light Soy Sauce.
 The difference is that the Dark Soy Sauce is mainly used during cooking to give a depth of flavour to Food while the light one is mainly used afterward when the Food is served hence more as a Condiment.
 Soy Sauce is used a little like Salt to season a Dish.

 Cucumber and Sea Bass in soy sauce.JPG